 Brian Pruitt played football for Central Michigan University, and was a near sure pick for the 1995 NFL draft.
 However, what seemed to be a tragedy set the talented athlete back, leaving him to navigate many obstacles.

-Pruitt will present to Fairview Area Schools and Mio-AuSable Schools middle and high school students and staff the morning of April 25.
-An evening presentation for parents and students will follow the same day at 6:30 p.m. at Fairview High School.
+Pruitt presented to Fairview Area Schools and Mio-AuSable Schools middle and high school students and staff in the morning, and then provided an evening presentation for parents and students later the same day.

 The Oscoda County YAC members are responsible for awarding grants from the Oscoda County Youth Kellogg Fund at NCMCF.
 Salsbury says it has been difficult over the past several years to award all of the available grant funding.